A person standing on a cliff at sunrise, arms open wide, overlooking a calm sea, symbolising freedom and emotional release

 How to Begin the Journey of Forgiveness and Detachment

 Forgiveness is a process and not a one-time act.
-These steps, grounded in cognitive-behavioral and humanistic approaches, can help guide your journey:
+These steps, grounded in cognitive-behavioural and humanistic approaches, can help guide your journey:

 1. Acknowledge the Pain Honestly